Alvov1/Aesi-Multiprecision/README.md

 Library supports each arithmetic (binary and unary), bitwise, and boolean operations.
 Various functions from number theory are being added to the library, among which the greatest common divisor, the least common multiplier, and exponentiation by modulo have already been implemented.

 ## Usage:
+The library is a header only to avoid difficulties while building.
+In this case, it can be used simultaneously in C++ and CUDA projects without changing the file extension from .cu to .cpp and backwards.
 Library supports an object-oriented style of data management.
 Class operators are overloaded for use in expressions.
 The number's bitness is passed to the class object as a template parameter and has a default value of __*512 bits*__.
 It should be a multiple of 32.

 __1. Initialization.__ Number initialization could be done with numbers, strings, string-views, string literals, or library objects with different precision.
 User-defined string literals are planned to be released in the future.